 7. Stamp and cut out the cookies

-Let the dough sit out for a few minutes so it’s still firm but still has a chill to it.
+Let the dough sit out for a few minutes so it’s soft enough to stamp but still has a chill to it.
+I keep my kitchen very cold, so for me, it’s usually 5-10 minutes.

-Lightly dust the dough, stamp and cutter with flour (or dip your stamp in flour).
+Lightly dust the dough, stamp and cutter with flour (or dip your stamp in flour and tap off the excess).

 My favorite method for stamping and cutting:

 Press the stamp into the dough (pressing on the top evenly) and leave it there.
-Then use the cutter to cut around it but leave it in the dough too.
+Then use the cutter to cut around it and leave it in the dough too.

 Lift the stamp and check the design.
 If it’s not stamped perfectly, you can re-stamp it and get it back into the right spot since the cutter is still there.
 (Be sure to dust with flour if needed.)
 Then remove the cutter.
 Voila!
 Look at that cutie!